This Baked Egg Sausage Casserole gets an extra boost of flavor from green chiles and a little pepper Jack cheese. Great make-ahead option!

 - Veggies!
-Going along with the #VegItUp challenge, this is another opportunity to add in an extra serving of veggies each day.
+This is a great opportunity to add in an extra serving of veggies each day.
 Mushrooms, broccoli, spinach, onions, red bell peppers…the sky’s the limit.

 For this baked egg sausage casserole, chop up some turkey or chicken breakfast sausage and sauté until just cooked through.
 In a casserole dish, combine the sausage with a can of diced green chiles, then pour the whisked eggs and egg whites over top.
 Sprinkle some cheese on top (I used Pepper Jack) and bake for about 20 minutes.

 For dinner, we serve the casserole alongside a green salad (trying my best to fill half of my plate with veggies) and some whole wheat toast.

 Baked Egg Sausage Casserole with Green Chiles

 - Preheat the oven to 375 degrees F. Lightly coat a 7- by 11-inch baking dish with cooking spray.